nedwin/blog/_posts/2015-09-21-baking-fitness-into-your-culture.md

+---
+layout: post
-# Baking fitness into your culture
+title:  "Baking fitness into your culture"
+---

 ## San Francisco Hill Runners conquer the Dipsea Trail in the Marin Headlands.